CodeupClassroom/germain-mysql-exercises/README.md

 # Welcome, Germain students!

-This is our repo for all of our SQL lesson and exercise materials.
+This is the instructional repo for all of our SQL lessons and exercise materials.
+Materials are presented without waranty.

 ___